gregology/gregology.github.io/resume.md

 ## Career Goals

  * Improve the world according to my [Codex Vitae](/codex).
- * Use data to solve interesting problems.
+ * Use AI & data to solve interesting problems.
  * Never be the smartest person in the room.
  * Lead great teams.
  * Grow and learn through my work.